Skip to content

 The Three Ingredients Needed to Achieve Data Interoperability: Data Communications Channels, Shared Meaning, Mutual Trust.

-Most of us will agree that to remain competitive in today’s world, our organizations must continue to digitalize.
-Indeed, with digital transformation, businesses must also achieve data interoperability.
-For instance, a supply chain cannot capitalize on its supply chain digitization efforts unless it can share data with its many internal systems as well as its partner systems.
-Further, to do this, an organization must do more than just have the capability to transfer data back and forth.
+Most of us will agree that to remain competitive in today’s world, our organizations must not only digitalize, but also be data ready.
+Indeed, how can organizations leverage emerging technologies and seamlessly exchange information, if their data is not ready and sharable?
+Hence, a critical component of this digitalization effort is data interoperability that enables seamless information exchange across systems.
+However, data interoperability is more than just having the capability to transfer data back and forth.
 In fact, there are three ingredients to achieving true data interoperability.
 These three components include:

 The Three Components to Achieve Data Interoperability

-- Method to Achieve Mutual Trust.
-Need to leverage digital identity technologies to enable us to trust digital network partners, software agents, and devices.
-As a result, we gain confidence in the data.
+• Method to Achieve Mutual Trust.
+Need to leverage digital identity technologies to enable trust between digital network partners, software agents, and devices.

 Next, I’ll detail each of these three critical ingredients needed to achieve data interoperability.